-This needs to be carried out in Vietnam and most hospitals are familiar with the process.
-I got mine at An Sinh Hospital in Ho Chi Minh City.
+The work permit health check needs to be done in Vietnam and as such, most hospitals are familiar with the process.
+I did mine at An Sinh Hospital.
 There was little English spoken in this hospital but it didn’t bother me, and I was able to get the whole check done without any issues.

 When going for your health check:

 - Don’t eat before and only drink water

 - Bring your passport